MegaMosquito/warmer/README.md

 - Thermistor __ ohms
 - two buttons
 - a "ready" LED
-- 5 neopixels (WS2812)
+- 5 neopixels (WS2812) to show time remaining and current temperature
-- toggle switch
+- toggle switch for high voltage power on/off
 - power cable and socket
 - a few resistors mostly 10K ohms
 - wire
+- liquid electrical tape (optional...  it's the big black blob covering the high voltage connections in the hardware photo)
 - having a 3D printer makes assembly easier, but you could glue stuff in place instead.

 ## Hardware